bruhmastir/library/docs/aerodrome/al-maktoum/gmc.md

 - Destination;
 - Dubai CTA exit point;
 - Speed if unable to comply with minimum speed on the SID;
-- ATIS letter & QNH;
+- ATIS letter & QNH

 ### 2.2.2 Information contained in a departure clearance
 An IFR clearance shall be in the following format: